-Parents At School/Visitor Policy
+Parents At School/Visitor Procedures

 Innovations International Charter School of Nevada has an open door policy, however, appointments to visit the classrooms, meet with teachers, support staff, the counselors, and administration need be made prior to arrival for the proposed visit.
+Certain procedures must be followed in order to provide for student safety.
 All visitors must sign in at the office and inform the office staff of the reason for the requested visit on campus.